streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Test

 Obviously, testing can be done also earlier.

-But before submitting it should be tested.
+But at least before submitting for review quest should be tested.

 Typically it is done using an emulator.
+Note that you can set location in emulator settings rather than scrolling within StreetComplete itself.

-## Is quest listed?
+* Is quest listed?
-Look at the quest list in settings - is your quest appearing there?
+  * Look at the quest list in settings - is your quest appearing there?
 If not - see [this step](#Add quest to the list of active ones).

-While you are there you can disable all quests except yours for an easier testing.
+  * While you are there you can disable all quests except yours for an easier testing.

-## Element selection
-Is it selected for expected elements?
-Is it not selected for some unwanted elements?
-Note that you can set location in emulator settings rather than scrolling within StreetComplete itself.
+* Is it shown for expected elements?
+* Is it selected for some unwanted elements?

-## Quest form
-Is quest form opening?
-Can you fill answer as expected?
+* Can you tap on quest marker on open quest form?* an you fill answer as expected?

-## Solving quest
-Can you solve the quest?
-Is expected tagging being applied?
+* Can you solve the quest?
+* Is expected tagging being applied?

-You can look at logs for info what was applied or use undo menu from bottom-left.
+** You can look at logs for info what was applied or use undo menu from bottom-left.

-You can freely answer - as long as you are not logged in, nothing will be submitted.
+** You can freely answer - as long as you are not logged in, nothing will be submitted.
 Even after logging in you can disable uploading answers.

-Is quest disappearing after being solved?
+* Is quest disappearing after being solved?

 # Open a pull request